 The costs of equity-settled transactions have to be recognized, together with a corresponding increase in other capital reserves in equity, over the period in which the performance and/or service conditions are fulfilled.
 The Group measures the cost of that equity-settled share-based payment transaction by reference to the fair value of the equity instruments at the date at which they are granted.

 o) Tax

-The tax expense represents the sum of the corporation tax currently payable ("Körperschaftssteuer", "Gewerbesteuer", "Solidaritätszuschlag") and deferred tax.
+The tax expense represents the sum of the business taxes currently payable (corporate income tax ("Körperschaftssteuer"), trade tax ("Gewerbesteuer"), solidarity surcharge ("Solidaritätszuschlag")) and deferred tax.